TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-07-08-7-tips-to-write-flawless-issue-report-on-github.md

 <br>

-In the most of Github issue you'll use `php` and `diff` syntax highligh:
+In the most of Github issues you'll use `php` and `diff` syntax highligh:

 <span markdown=0>
 ```php